 We take out whatever is in bad condition, and introduce three standard structural pieces within the house -concrete blocks, bricks and 10×10 cm pine studs.
 Transformation stages:

 As in many towns built around a castle, some of the stones found in the house might have been part of it.
 A blurred extension of an ancient life, of a long gone atmosphere.
 Every week the house became more medieval, in a more remote time that we couldn’t reach.
 Our sketchy and robust plan allowed us to make ultra-local decisions that were atonal, unelegant, loosely executed, thus erasing the last prejudices of our project and letting an older, more imperfect house to surface.
+We embraced material human error in all its time scales, when the changing moods of the builders’ hands are welcomed.

 Ground and first floor

 Besides reusing half of the existing roof tiles, we also repositioned the concrete beams from the former floors in the new openings and thresholds.
+We also calibrated how the breeze from the dam gets on through the house upwards, and how the rain can go back down to the dam without eroding the earth in between.

 A few days after moving in, Nico shared with us this text by Carl Jung that very much reminded him of the house: